SME Solutions

 3. VAT Return Filing Requirements

-Most small businesses in the UAE must file VAT returns quarterly.
-Your bookkeeping system must accurately track:
+Most UAE SMEs file VAT returns quarterly.
+Your books must track:

 Essential Bookkeeping Tasks for UAE Small Businesses